psyfreak/blockchain/part4/FlightSurety-master/README.md

 ## Remarks + Questions
 ### Remarks
+- Changed Dapp
+- Provide server routes to register orcales + get Indices (dev)
+- Identification of a flight

 * Which contract should hold the money.
 Data contract is permanent (i.e. with immortal key-value store), but additional transfers etc. more gas costs
   Similar to data contract split in general I assume.